cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/google-cloud/index.md

 To update Data Studio with fields added to BigQuery, refresh fields for the data source.

-1. Open the Data Studio Cloudflare Dashboard in **Edit** mode.
+1. In Data Studio, open the Cloudflare dashboard in **Edit** mode.

 2. Expand the **Resource** menu and select **Manage added data sources**.

 3. Click the **EDIT** action for the data source that you want to update.

 4. Click **REFRESH FIELDS** below the table.
-A window with Field changes found in BigQuery will pop up.
+A window with **Field changes found** in BigQuery will pop up.

 5. To add the new fields, click **APPLY**.

-You can also create custom fields directly in Data Studio:
+You can also create custom fields directly in Data Studio.

-1. Open the Data Studio Cloudflare Dashboard in **Edit** mode.
+1. In Data Studio, open the Cloudflare dashboard in **Edit** mode.

 2. Expand the **Resource** menu and select **Manage added data sources**.